systemd/systemd/docs/RANDOM_SEEDS.md

    file.
 If done, `systemd-boot` will use the random seed file even if no system token is found in EFI variables.

+4. A kernel command line option `systemd.random_seed=` may be used to pass in a base64 encoded seed to initialize the kernel's entropy pool from during early service manager initialization.
+This option is only safe in testing environments, as the random seed passed this way is accessible to unprivileged programs via `/proc/cmdline`.
+Using this option outside of testing environments is a security problem since cryptographic key material derived from the entropy pool initialized with a seed accessible to unprivileged programs should not be considered secret.

-With the three mechanisms described above it should be possible to provide early-boot entropy in most cases.
+With the four mechanisms described above it should be possible to provide early-boot entropy in most cases.
 Specifically:

 1. On EFI systems, `systemd-boot`'s random seed logic should make sure good